|Saint Cecilia, Virgin and

 Ironically, St. Cecilia is the patron saint of music and musicians because of the disdain she felt for the music played at her wedding celebration: "While the musical instruments sounded, she sang in her heart to the Lord alone, saying, 'Let my heart and my body be undefiled, O Lord, that I may not be confounded'" (Ryan 318).

-From the late 14th century onward portraits of the saint feature musical instruments such as organs, harps or viols (example).
 In Raphael's 1514 painting at left her preference for heavenly song is expressed in the broken state of the instruments, the angels above singing a capella, and her own heavenward glance.
-That glance becomes a common feature in Renaissance portraits (see Domenichino and Capodimonte) and is reprised in the nineteenth century, when St. Cecilia is adopted as a model of refined womanhood (example).
+That glance becomes a common feature in Renaissance portraits (example) and is reprised in the nineteenth century, when St. Cecilia is adopted as a model of refined womanhood (example).

 Feast day: November 22

 At left, Raphael, The Ecstasy of St. Cecilia

 Panel with Cecilia and Valerian receiving crownsOther portraits:

 In Saraceni's ParadiseHagiography: